-MPA or MIA with a concentration in Human Rights and Humanitarian Policy, Columbia University – New York, NY, US
+MPA or MIA with a concentration in Human Rights and Humanitarian Policy (Columbia University – New York, NY, USA)

 Columbia University School of International and Public Affairs offers a concentration in Human Rights and Humanitarian Policy for its Master of Public Administration and Master of International Affairs programs.
-This concentration is designed to create a more focused course load and experience for students interested in these particular areas of study.
+This concentration creates a more focused course load and experience for students interested in these particular areas of study.
 Students can choose to focus on either Human Rights or Humanitarian Policy through the curriculum, in addition to taking a few elective courses.
-Students are able to take courses from a variety of schools and institutes at Columbia within the subject areas of human rights and humanitarian policy, including the Law School, Mailman School of Public Health, and the Institute for the Study of Human Rights.
+Students can take courses from a variety of schools and institutes at Columbia within the subject areas of human rights and humanitarian policy, including the Law School, Mailman School of Public Health, and the Institute for the Study of Human Rights.

 This 2-year program costs a total of €12,000 for the entire duration.
 This does not include expenses and fees, especially for the regional training semester.
 Students may be able to seek out financial aid and scholarships through their host university.
 This program is offered by the following universities: Aix-Marseille Universite (France), University of Malta (Malta), Rijksuniversiteit Groningen (the Netherlands), Ruhr-Universitat Bochum (Germany), Universidad de Deusto (Spain), University College Dublin (Ireland), Uniwersytet Warszawski (Poland), Uppsala Universitet (Sweden).

 Tufts University Gerald J. and Dorothy R. Friedman School of Nutrition Science and Policy offers an MA in Humanitarian Assistance.
-This program is designed to prepare professionals in the humanitarian field for future challenges and a changing landscape.
-In addition to core classes and electives, students must also complete a capstone project and pass a foreign language proficiency test in order to graduate.
+This program prepares professionals in the humanitarian field for future challenges and a changing landscape.
+In addition to core classes and electives, students must also complete a capstone project and pass a foreign language proficiency test to graduate.
 Students must also pass an online test in research ethics.

 This 1-year program costs $43,144 in tuition.
 Some scholarships and assistantships may be available.
 This program is also designed for current professionals to be able to continue to work during the day, so employment is another option for financing the degree.
 Students may also be able to apply for graduate loans.

-Interested in other issues as well?
+Interested in other issues?
 Check out our page on human rights masters!